7Block Labs

 • Example: Rust types for EIP‑3009 payloads

-• PEAC emits a JWS receipt (PEAC‑Receipt) that binds the paid content’s SHA‑256 to a policy snapshot and the settlement reference—portable and independently verifiable.
-Your 200 OK can include both PAYMENT-RESPONSE and PEAC-Receipt. (x402.peacprotocol.org)
+• PEAC provides a JWS receipt (PEAC‑Receipt) that connects the SHA‑256 of the paid content to a policy snapshot and the settlement reference.
+This means it’s portable and you can verify it on your own.
+Your 200 OK response can include both the PAYMENT-RESPONSE and the PEAC-Receipt. (x402.peacprotocol.org)

 • Example: Confidential facilitators